 Buying property in London involves far more than checking mortgages, surveys and legal paperwork.
 Electrical safety is another major consideration that many buyers overlook until hidden faults become expensive problems after completion.
 Arranging an inspection with a qualified Electrician in London before purchasing a property can help identify dangerous electrical defects, outdated wiring systems and non-compliant installations before contracts are finalised.

-Understanding responsibilities during the buying process helps avoid disputes, delays and costly surprises after moving into a property.
+Understanding these responsibilities early helps reduce disputes, avoid delays and prevent costly surprises after moving into a property.

 What Is an EICR Certificate?